 Heather is not shy in describing Chicago as the best food city in the nation, and indeed as several Dwellsy team members have lived there, we can vouch for her justifiable pride in the food scene.
 First, the variety is amazing – you can get nearly any cuisine you’d like, from nearly anywhere in the world.
 Chicago’s cultural enclaves have imported food from everywhere.

 And, it’s not just that you can get anything you want – when you find it, the quality is incredible.
-The chefs are like gods, tracked by many Chicagoans like sports stars get tracked in other cities.
-This is a place that truly cares about good food, so if you do too, then maybe you’re meant to live in Chicago.
+These chefs cook like gods, and Chicagoans track them like sports stars.
+This is a place that truly cares about good food.
+If you do too, then Chicago is likely a great match for you.

 Lastly, on the food…Heather is very clear that ketchup on hotdogs is an abomination and deep dish pizza is the finest pizza.
-If you’re moving to Chicago, you should get used to that perspective – Heather’s got lots of company on those two perspectives.
+If you’re moving to Chicago, you should get used to that perspective.

 Yes, Heather is citing the weather as one of the best things about Chicago – a controversial point of view, perhaps?!?